joseflee/Project-Atelier/README.md

         - Consister of a button with a outlined star
         - Clicking the button will add current product to my outfit carousel below.
 Star will change from outline to solid.
         - Clicking the button again will remove the current product from the outfit carousel.
 Star will change from solid to outlined.
+    - Selectable Styles
+        - All style options will be displayed in rows of 4.
+        - Clicking each style will update the image gallery with photos of the corresponding style.
+        - A description of the selected style will be displayed above the style images.
 - Add to cart
     - Add To Cart Button
         - Alerts the user that product has been "Added to Cart"